 When you turn Statistics on, the minimum, maximum, mean and standard deviation values start to accumulate at the same time.
 All results are continuously updated; the mean, standard deviation results are also calculated and continuously updated.
 Minimum and maximum are the absolute extremes of the automatic measurements.
 Mean and standard deviation calculate the mean and standard deviation of the automatic measurement results.
 Mean is the statistical average of all results for a particular measurement.
-Standard deviation measurement results.
+Standard deviation measures the dispersion of those measurement results.